Showdown76py/tesla-over-discord/README.md

-# Discord Notifications for Tesla
+# Tesla Over Discord
-Receive alerts from your Tesla and control your Tesla using Discord.
+Control your Tesla through your Discord application.

 ## Installation
 This project is possible with [`discord.py`](https://github.com/Rapptz/discord.py) and the [TeslaPy (by tdorssers)](https://github.com/tdorssers/TeslaPy)